leon3108/react-front-home-test/README.md

 # Run the project

-To Install dependencies & node modules, run : `yarn` To launch the project, run : `yarn start`
+To Install dependencies & node modules, run : `pnpm install`

+To launch the project, run : `pnpm run dev`